 In order to recognize and encourage interdisciplinary learning, Arlington has been developing a program of interdisciplinary certificates.
 The Global Competence Certificate is now in its third year and this year we are launching a STEAM Design Thinking Certificate.
 The Global Competence Program (GCP) is designed to foster students' global awareness, and, in so doing, provide AHS graduates with the essential skills for participating in and contributing to an increasingly globalized society.
 The certificate combines course work, community service, a global engagement project, and foreign travel.
-The STEAM Design Thinking Certificate will foster the skills related to effectively applying their STEAM based skills and knowledge.
-Students will apply brainstorming and problem solving techniques to their project-based school work and document the process in a web based portfolio.
-The program will culminate in a independent project solving a real world problem.
+The STEAM Design Thinking Certificate will foster the skills related to effectively applying their STEAM-based skills and knowledge.
+Students will apply brainstorming and problem-solving techniques to their project-based school work and document the process in a web-based portfolio.
+The program will culminate in an independent project solving a real-world problem.
 Going forward, we envision adding 1 or 2 additional certificates, likely focused on civic engagement or service.
+The interdisciplinary certificates combine school coursework, extracurricular activities, and (in some cases) independent study activities or community-based projects.